 - Applicants must show significant financial dependence on the deceased fisherman.
 And there must have been an expectancy of financial support at the time of schooling;

 - Applicants must show financial need for funds to be used for educational purposes.
+A copy of the applicant's FAFSA will be required.

 Satisfaction of these basic criteria does not entitle an applicant to an award of an Educational Scholarship.
 These criteria are for the purposes of determining eligibility only.
 Financial dependence and financial need shall be determined at the sole discretion of the Board.